Hearst-DD/alexa-horoscope-workshop/README.md

     * Navigate to the `Endpoints` section
         * Select `HTTPS`
         * Input the bespoken-tools URL displayed in the last step
-    * Navigate to the `Invocation` section and add your desired invocation name
+        * Select `My development endpoint has a certificate from a trusted certificate authority`
+        * Select `Save Endpoints` at the top of the page
-    * Navigate to the `JSON Editor` section and upload model JSON file Alexa console
+    * Navigate to the `JSON Editor` section
+        * Upload `model/en-US.json`
         * Click `Save Model` and then click `Build Model`
+        * Once the build is completed and successful, move on to the next step

 ## Test your skill
-Navigate to Test tab on the [Alexa Developer Console](developer.amazon.com), and use the web interface to test your skill
+Navigate to Test tab on the [Alexa Developer Console](developer.amazon.com)
+* Enable testing using the toggle on the top of the page
+* Test if you can communicate with the skill running locally.
+For example, enter the following into the input field: `open YOUR_INVOCATION_NAME`

 ## Workshop
 ### Add HoroscopeForSign Intent with a Sign slot in your models